-UCAS Extra is another chance for you to apply for a place at University, Extra is essentially that - an extra option.
-Running between 25 February until 4 July 2018 - you will have the opportunity to make one extra choice at a time.
+UCAS Extra is another chance for you to apply for a place at university, Extra is essentially that - an extra option.
+Running between 25 February until 4 July 2019 - you'll have the opportunity to make one extra choice at a time.

 You can apply for Extra if you have not been made any offers, if you've changed your mind, or if you’ve declined them all.
 It will simply show up on your UCAS Track and you can add your extra option there.